 - The proximal interphalangeal (PIP) joints, or middle knuckles

-- The joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna); these joints include the carpometacarpal joint, midcarpal joint, radiocarpal joint, and intercarpal joints
+- The joints of the wrist that connect the wrist’s eight carpal bones with each other and the bones of the forearm (the radius and ulna), including the carpometacarpal joint, midcarpal joint, radiocarpal joint, and intercarpal joints

-The distal interphalangeal (DIP) joints, or the outermost joint of the fingers and thumb, are affected by rheumatoid arthritis less frequently.
+The distal interphalangeal (DIP) joints, the joints closest to the tips of the fingers and thumb, are less likely to be affected by rheumatoid arthritis.
 When DIP joints are affected, it is typically only after symptoms appear in the MCP or PIP joints.
 It is more common for DIP joints to be affected by osteoarthritis than by RA.